Veterinary Medicine

 Credits 4.0

-VMEDG 1651: Principles of Surgery, Surgery Labs I
+VMEDG 1651: Principles of Surgery with Lab I

 Credits 4.0

-This year-long course will introduce students to surgical principles and anesthetic techniques.
-The students will have the opportunity to practice in wet lab and live animal settings.
+Principles of Surgery with Lab is a 3-series course that will introduce students to surgical principles and anesthetic techniques.
+Students will have the opportunity to practice in wet lab and live animal settings.
 Aseptic technique, intravenous catheterization, tracheal intubation, basic surgical skills, and other techniques will be emphasized.
 Students will participate in all aspects of the perioperative management of patients.

 VMEDG 1655: Small Animal Medicine and Surgery I